Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \citep{achiam2023gpt, touvron2023llama, jiang2024mixtral} have demonstrated impressive capabilities in various NLP tasks; however, their reliability is paramount for practical use \cite{weidinger2022taxonomy, lin2021truthfulqa}, especially in critical domains like legal, medical, security and alike \cite{xu2024large,Yinheng2023large}.
-It's essential for LLMs to possess effective Abstention Ability ($\mathcal{AA}$), as withholding answers when lacking confidence or uncertain is preferable over dispensing incorrect information, thereby improving their reliability.
-Despite previous studies on LLMs' abstention capabilities \citep{yin2023large, yang2023improving, balabanov2024uncertainty}, there is no standardized methodology to evaluate $\mathcal{AA}$.
+Large Language Models (LLMs) \citep{achiam2023gpt, touvron2023llama, jiang2024mixtral} have demonstrated impressive capabilities across a variety of NLP tasks.
+However, ensuring their reliability is critical, especially when applied in sensitive domains like law, medicine, and security, where errors can have serious consequences \cite{weidinger2022taxonomy, lin2021truthfulqa, xu2024large, Yinheng2023large}.
+For LLMs to be truly reliable, they must possess an effective Abstention Ability ($\mathcal{AA}$), as it is preferable for them to withhold answers when lacking confidence or certainty rather than dispensing incorrect information.
+The significance of $\mathcal{AA}$ also in-turn highlights the necessity of its robust evaluation.

-Previous approaches for improving $\mathcal{AA}$ in LLM responses include prompting \citep{xiong2023can, yin2023large} to abstain (e.g., respond with ``I don't know'') and fine-tuning \citep{chen2023adaptation} to detect uncertain responses.
-Popular prompting techniques such as chain of thought prompting (CoT) \citep{wei2022chain}, self-consistency prompting \citep{wang2022self}, and chain of density prompting \citep{adams2023sparse} improve task performance by encouraging step-by-step thinking, generating multiple outputs, or refining outputs iteratively, but do not directly address the issue of dispensing erroneous information.
-Context-faithful prompting \citep{zhou2023context} is an example of prompt-based abstention using opinion-based prompts to reframe the context as a narrator’s statement.

-Soft prompt fine-tuning is used in \citep{chen2023adaptation} to enable LLMs to distinguish between correct and incorrect answers.
-Post-abstention \citep{varshney2023post} uses a trained abstention model to improve the coverage without degrading the accuracy by re-examining the abstained instances.
-Quantifying performance in these studies involves F-score which does not account for abstention or the coverage-accuracy curve that needs continuous thresholding which is not possible for black-box LLMs.
-An alternative approach for selective response generation is assessing uncertainty in LLM responses, achievable through calibration and uncertainy-quantification techniques to measure uncertainty \citep{duan2023shifting, azaria2023internal, SaySelf, gui2024conformal} and self-detecting techniques \citep{xiong2023can} where LLMs are prompted to elicit expressions of uncertainty.
-These methods are typically evaluated using AUROC, which treats certain/uncertain as a binary score but fails to capture the interplay between a model's ability to abstain and the correctness of its responses.

-In this work, we propose an effective $\mathcal{AA}$ evaluation methodology.
-We present a new evaluation dataset, \textbf{Abstain-QA} which is a collection of diverse MCQA datasets (see figure \ref{fig:AUCM_and_AA}-(B)), and formulate a metric called \textbf{Abstention-rate} ($\mathcal{AR}$), to quantify the rate of abstention of LLMs.
-To evaluate the effect of prompting on $\mathcal{AA}$, we explore three different techniques applicable to any LLM including black-box models: Strict Prompting, Verbal Confidence Thresholding and Chain-of-Thought.